subhojit777/imag/doc/src/09010-contributing.md

 integrating it into the imag core distribution, if it fulfills the following
 requirements:

-1. It is written in Rust or Ruby
+1. It is written in Rust
 1. It has a commandline interface which is the main interface to the module OR it is a utility library for creating new kinds of functionality within the imag core.